 8. Don’t forget estate planning

 The Spanish succession regimes vary significantly from the UK’s.
-The local inheritance tax regime works very differently from UK IHT and Spain also imposes forced heirship – restricting who you can leave assets to – though you can plan ahead to get around this.
+The local inheritance tax regime works very differently from UK inheritance tax and Spain also imposes forced heirship – restricting who you can leave assets to – though you can plan ahead to get around this.

 At Blevins Franks, we’ve been helping people move from the UK to Spain, and advising expatriates living there, for 45 years now, giving us a wealth of experience.